-Another option is the Get alerts about unrecognised logins one.
+Another option is the Get alerts about unrecognized logins one.
 Click Edit here then turn notifications on, and you’ll get mobile alerts and emails if someone tries to access your account from an unrecognized device (one you haven’t used before).
 If it’s not you doing the accessing, you can quickly block the request.

-Checking for suspicious activity
+Check for suspicious activity

-Other options on the Facebook settings page on the web help you to keep tabs on where your account is being accessed.
+Other options on the Facebook settings page on the web can help you keep tabs on where your account is being accessed.
 If someone has managed to get into your Facebook profile, this is where you can find out about it.

-Protecting your privacy
+Protect your privacy

-Applying common sense
+Apply common sense

 Restricting the audience for your Facebook posts isn’t directly linked to keeping your account more secure, but scammers and hackers will use any information they can get about you to try and wrestle your account from you—or to try and access something else, like your email, through Facebook.

-You also need to pay attention to computer and browser you use to access Facebook.
+You’ll also need to pay attention to computer and browser you use to access Facebook.
 Make sure you’re running up-to-date software at all times, with a solid antivirus tool installed, and avoid any suspect-looking browser extensions or Facebook add-ons that come from unknown developers, as they may well be looking for an easy way to get into your account.